geekyoswald/Android_/ovgu_exam_attendance_docs/08_testing_strategy.md

 - name field missing in one or more rows
 - OCR returns partial number only
 - OCR returns multiple plausible number strings
-- student not in roster
+- student not on the participant list
-- very large roster compared with normal class size
+- very large participant list compared with normal class size
 - multiple rapid scans of the same card
 - camera initialization failure
 - low battery or power-saving mode affecting performance